NiallAins/personal-site/README.md

 ### Deploy

-Copy `main` branch to `prod` branch, build scripts in production mode, then push to Git where changes will be reflected on GitHub Pages site:
+Copy branch `main` to `prod`, build scripts in production mode, then push to Git where changes will be reflected on GitHub Pages site:
 ```bash
   npm run deploy
 ```